-Born and raised in the Fylde Coast where tourism features very strongly in the local economy, Lucy Hodge had always worked in the local tourism business part-time and discovered her passion for the industry.
-For her it was a natural step to study the industry in higher education.
+Born and raised in the Fylde Coast where tourism features very strongly in the local economy, Lucy Hodge had always worked in the local tourism business part-time and where she discovered her passion for the industry.
+For her it was a natural step to study the more about tourism in higher education.

 “UCLan was a local university to me and I’d heard some amazing things about it,” she says.

-“I had amazing time, I had some of the best experiences.
+“I had amazing time and I had some of the best experiences.
 It was challenging emotionally but gave me a great perspective on things”

-During her time at University, Lucy experienced a ‘placement year’
+During her time at University, Lucy undertook a placement year.

 “Experience really is key upon graduation.
-I lived in Austria and France, it gave some personal, and working challenges, I was proud of my achievements and work ethic on return.”
+I lived in Austria and France: it gave some personal and working challenges.
+I was proud of my achievements and work ethic on returning.”

 “My degree absolutely gave me the upper hand alongside my experience over other candidates for job roles.
 The theory side of the industry is vital to have and I believe will have had an impact on the fast track of my career.”

-After graduating, Lucy went straight into full-time work post study, securing a job with Devere Hotels as Guest Services Manager in Blackpool.
-After working in various roles in events, sales Lucy joined Merlin Entertainments Ltd in Blackpool, one of the leading entertainments providers in the UK.
-She now works as Business Development Manager for the Blackpool Cluster of attractions, with her venue portfolio after the iconic Blackpool Tower, Madame Tussauds and Sea Life.
+After graduating, Lucy went straight into full-time work, securing a job with Devere Hotels in Blackpool as Guest Services Manager.
+After working in various roles in events, Lucy joined Merlin Entertainments Ltd in Blackpool, one of the leading entertainments providers in the UK.
+She now works as Business Development Manager for the Blackpool cluster of attractions, with her venue portfolio including the iconic Blackpool Tower, Madame Tussauds and Sea Life.